-- Bearskin will not have a restaurant during the 2020-2021 ski season.
+Bearskin will not have a restaurant during the 2020-2021 ski season.
 Our restaurant is so tiny that it’s not realistic for us to maintain appropriate spacing while people dine.
 Food service will return when the world resolves Covid.
-For cabin guests, this should be no big thing, as all Bearskin cabins have complete kitchens with dining areas.
+For cabin guests this should be no big thing, as all Bearskin cabins have complete kitchens with dining areas.
 Fine dining is an enjoyable extra perk on a long, dark winter evening, but it isn’t essential to your cozy cabin experience here.

 Anything is possible this winter, as we all know.
-For now, we think you can assume that the winter ski season will happen this year as usual.
+For now, you can assume that the winter ski season will happen this year as usual.
 Our beautiful trails have the potential to be better than ever for 2020-2021.

-There are still lots of available options for a winter ski getaway at Bearskin, but given that most people probably won’t be traveling on flights to distant winter locations this year we anticipate being extremely busy at Bearskin.
+There are still lots of available options for a winter ski getaway at Bearskin, but given that most people probably won’t be traveling on flights to distant winter locations this year we anticipate being extremely busy.
 You might want to make a winter reservation early to get your perfect dates.
 If something dramatic happens with our virus situation and we end up closing (hoping not!), Bearskin will do exactly what we did after closing on March 18, 2020, and fully refund all deposits — so when you make your plans, don’t worry about that part.
 This is a perfect winter to plan a close-to-home winter ski getaway at USA Today’s #3 ranked cross-country ski destination in America.